-1.4.2 Application software
+1.34.2 Application software

-The processing functions that must be carried out by the CPU, the instrument interfaces, or a combination of both, depend to some extent on the type of AWS and on the purpose for which it is employed.
-Typically, some or all of the following operations are required: initialization, sampling of instrument output, conversion of instrument output to meteorological data, linearization, averaging, manual entry of observations, quality control, data reduction, message formatting and checking, and data storage, transmission and display.
-Quality control may be performed at different levels: immediately after sampling, after deriving meteorological variables, after the manual entry of data and message formatting, or in the central system (quality control is often split between the AWS itself and the central system).
-If there are no data quality control and message content checks, the AWS data are likely to contain undetected errors.
-While linearization may be inherent in the instrument or signal-conditioning module, it should always be carried out before the calculation of an average value.
+The processing functions that must be carried out either by the CPU, the sensorinstrument interfaces, or a combination of both, depend to some extent on the type of AWS and on the purpose for which it is employed.
+Typically, however, some or all of the following operations are required: initialization, sampling of sensorinstrument output, conversion of sensorinstrument output to meteorological data, linearization, averaging, manual entry of observations, quality control, data reduction, message formatting and checking, and data storage, transmission and display.
+The order in which these functions are arranged is only approximately sequential.
+Quality-control may be performed at different levels: immediately after sampling, after deriving meteorological variables, or after the manual entry of data and message formatting{\u03c4}, or in the central system (quality control is often split between the AWS itself and the central system).
+If there are no checks on data quality-control and message content_checks, the AWS data are likely to contain undetected errors.
+While linearization may be inherent in the sensorinstrument or signal-conditioning module, it should always be carried out before the calculation of an average value.